IStrikeboomI/XtraDrinks/README.md

 ### A Minecraft Mod made with Java for Forge

 #### Venture into a new world with XtraDrinks, made by [IStrikeboomI](https://github.com/IStrikeboomI) and [ChauhanSai](https://github.com/ChauhanSai).
 This mod adds new materials into the game with a new mechanic, dehydration.
 Dehydrate new fruits and blocks to make new foods and items.
 This mod adds 3 new sets of armor, each with their own effects.
 Explore new structures around the world.
-With XtraDrinks you can become the master liquidor, no can tell you what you can or cannot do.
+With XtraDrinks you can become the master liquidor

 Recommended with use of [JEI(Just Enough Items)](https://www.curseforge.com/minecraft/mc-mods/jei) For Minecraft Java Version **1.18.2**